osadalakmal/parakeet-dictation/README.md

 4. Press the Globe/Function key again to stop recording.
 5. The app will transcribe your speech and automatically paste it at your current cursor position.

+### AI Text Enhancement (New Feature)

+When you have AWS Bedrock configured, you can use voice commands to modify selected text:

+1. **Select text** in any application (highlight the text you want to modify)
+2. **Press the Globe/Function key** to start recording
+3. **Give a voice instruction** like:
+   - "Make this more professional"
+   - "Translate this to Spanish"
+   - "Summarize this paragraph"
+   - "Fix the grammar"
+   - "Make this sound friendlier"
+4. **Press the Globe/Function key again** to stop recording
+5. The selected text will be **automatically replaced** with the AI-enhanced version

+**Note**: If no text is selected, the app behaves normally and just inserts the transcribed text.

 You can also interact with the app through the menu bar icon:
 - Click "Start/Stop Listening" to toggle recording
 - Access Settings for configuration options